TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-10-18-5-commands-from-easy-ci-that-makes-your-ci-stronger.md

 >>>>>>> branch-a
 ```

-And then we have to explore how it got here, who added it etc. Why waste the energy, if can find this before merge?
+And then we have to explore how it got here, who added it etc. Why waste the energy if you can find this before merging?

 ### What does it do?